Tsar Tank: History

-The Tsar Tank differed from modern tanks in that it did not use caterpillar tracks—rather, it used a tricycle design.
+The Lebedenko Tank differed from modern tanks in that it did not use caterpillar tracks—rather, it used a tricycle design.
 The two front spoked wheels were nearly 9 m in diameter, and the rear-mounted third wheel was only 1.5 m high.
-According to the memoirs of Lebedenko, the idea of this machine was prompted by Turkic carts, which, thanks to large diameter wheels, were able to easily traverse bumps and ditches.
+According to the memoirs of Lebedenko, the idea of this machine was prompted by Central Asian araba carts, which, thanks to large diameter wheels, were able to easily traverse bumps and ditches.
 The upper cannon turret reached a height of nearly 8 m.
 The hull was 12 m wide with two more cannon in sponsons.
 Additional weapons were also planned under the belly.
 Each wheel was powered by a 240 hp Maybach engine.
 Each engine drove a car wheel which transferred power to a matching giant wheel by being pressed against its rim.
 The design had a top speed of 10 mph.

 Lebedenko had a private laboratory in Moscow (Sadovo-Kudrinskaya, 23) where he carried out orders from the military.
 The decisive audience for the project took place in January 1915 during which Lebedenko presented Nicholas II with a clockwork wooden model of his car with an engine based on a gramophone spring.
 According to the recollections of the courtiers, the Tsar and the engineer played with a model of the machine which briskly ran along the carpet, easily overcoming stacks of two or three volumes of the "Code of Laws of the Russian Empire".
-The audience ended with the fact that Nicholas II, impressed by the vehicle, ordered 210,000 rubles to be allocated from his own funds for the project.
-Nicholas II kept the wooden model of the tank that Lebedenko made for the demonstration.
-The fate of the model is unknown.
+Nicholas II, impressed by the vehicle, ordered 210,000 rubles to be allocated from his own funds for the project.